Roundtrip Cruises from Venice

 20-passenger hotel barge.
 The itinerary begins in Venice, includes stops at

-small ports in the Venetian Lagoon, and heads up the Po River toward Mantua,
+small ports in the Venetian Lagoon, and heads up the Po River or the adjacent

 with return transportation to Venice by bus.
 (In alternating weeks, the cruise